svaldess/Bayesian-Analysis-US-2016-Elections/README.md

-# A Bayesian analysis of the impact of household income in the 2016 US Presidential Elections
+# Hierarchical Bayesian model to determine the impact of household income in the U.S. 2016 presidential elections
-## #BayesianComputing #R #JAGS
+## #Elections #JAGS

 This project address the question if votes varied significantly across the 50 states based on the median household income during the U.S. presidential elections of 2016.
 A **hierarchical Bayesian model** to capture individual differences and group-level tendencies.